Michelle Wu: COVID-19 pandemic

-In December 2021, Wu announced a city COVID-19 vaccine mandate.
-Under the mandate, people ages 12 and older, in order to enter indoor public venues (bars, restaurants, gyms, theaters, and sports venues) in Boston, would be required to show proof of at least their first COVID-19 vaccine dose by January 15, 2022, and of full vaccination by February 15, 2022.
-The mandate promoted opposition, and in an interview with Boston Public Radio, Wu stated that she received racist messages in response to vaccine requirements.
+In December 2021, Wu announced a city COVID-19 vaccine mandate and passport.
+Under the mandate, people ages 12 and older, in order to enter indoor public venues (bars, restaurants, gyms, theaters, and sports venues) in Boston, would be required to show proof of at least their first COVID-19 vaccine dose by January 15, 2022, and proof of full vaccination by February 15, 2022.
+The mandate created opposition, as she also removed the option for city workers to test as an alternative to vaccination.
+Wu stated in an interview with Boston Public Radio that she received racist messages in response to vaccine requirements.
 Some opponents circulated false rumors about Wu being hospitalized for panic attacks while in office.
+Her main legal opposition came from the firefighter and police unions who successfully sued to block the mandate for city employees on February 15, 2022.
 On February 19, 2022, Wu announced that the city would end its proof-of-vaccine mandate for public places with immediate effect.

 The Wu administration also required city employees to be vaccinated against COVID-19 (with exceptions for employees with medical reasons and religious objectors), and about 94% of city employees were in compliance with that requirement by late January 2022.
 Wu extended the deadline for city employees to comply.
 Some public employee unions fought the mandate in court, arguing that the mandate rules should be subject to collective bargaining.
 A Massachusetts Appeals Court judge sided with the unions, blocking the city worker mandate.
 Wu faced persistent demonstrations outside of her house protesting her COVID measures.